gitrobertpm/fsjs-public-api-backup/README.md

 Then use the following URL for your `fetch` request - https://fsjs-public-api-backup.herokuapp.com/api.

+To view an example of a client consuming this API, visit - https://gitrobertpm.github.io/random-user-client/.

 Visit the above URL in your browser to see a raw, prettified display of the JSON results.